kmarusek/1010/wp-content/plugins/fast-velocity-minify/readme.txt

 == Frequently Asked Questions ==

+= Why is Sucuri saying that there is a "potential" backdoor, or malware on the Server Info page ? = It’s a false positive, and “potential” doesn’t mean it is.
+The serverinfo.php page, is what you see when you click on the Server Info tab.
+That page exists for you to be able to diagnose what your server is running, so it’s basically an information page that fetches technical information from the server and shows it there.
+Furthermore, the plugins are manually reviewed by the WordPress Team, before going live, precisely to avoid that kind of malware situation.
+Kindly refer to this topic, for a more indepth explanation: https://wordpress.org/support/topic/malware-alert-3/

+...

 = How can I exclude certain assets by wildcard? =

-Each line on the ignore list will try to match a substring against all CSS or JS files, for example: `//yoursite.com/wp-content/plugins/some-plugin/js/` will ignore all files inside that directory.
-You can also shorten the url like `/some-plugin/js/` and then it will match any css or js url that has `/some-plugin/js/` on the path.
+Each line on the ignore list will try to match a substring against all CSS or JS files, for example `//yoursite.com/wp-content/plugins/some-plugin/js/` will ignore all files inside that directory.
+You can also shorten the URL like `/some-plugin/js/` and then it will match any css or js URL that has `/some-plugin/js/` on the path.
 Obviously, doing `/js/` would match any files inside any "/js/" directory and in any location, so to avoid unexpected situations please always use the longest, most specific path you can use.

 ...